Tianyi0608/granular-joint-QA-pipeline/README.md

 ===========

-this is an event argument extraction pipeline model on a granular level.
+this is an event argument extraction pipeline for a joint model on a granular level.
 <br>
 <br>